Shepardeon/R2DeathMaskMod/Thunderstore/README.md

-# My first mod
+# Death Mask

-Description.
+A mod which adds a Death Mask to the game.